Amar2Kk/phantom-manager-bot/SHOP-GUIDE.md

 Each order ID must be unique in the server.
 Use a different ID.

 ### Credits not updating
 Make sure you're changing the status to/from **Done**.
 Only Done status affects credits.
+Payment status does NOT affect credits.

 ### Can't find order
 - Check the order ID spelling